 - Next, if you don’t want to use our default button (shown at the top of this article), take some time to decide how you would like the button to look.

-- Now let’s set it up using the parameters outlined below:
+- Now let’s map these to the parameters outlined in the "Shortcode Details" section below:

 [laterpay_subscription_purchase id="8" button_text = "Subscribe for only $3.99 Now!" button_background_color="#F2902A" button_text_color= "LIGHTSLATEGRAY"]

-- Now I simply copy and paste my shortcode (above) into the Text editor anywhere on my WordPress site and the button (below) will appear!
+- Now I simply copy and paste my shortcode (above) into the Text editor anywhere on my WordPress site and the button (below) will appear when you update your post!

 Now that you have seen an example, here are details on all of the different options available.
 Note that only the first parameter is required; the rest are completely optional.